top of page

 Some of them can occur with where as well as when, e.g., case(s) in academic texts:

-Later in this chapter, we will introduce cases where consumer complaints have resulted in changes in the law.
+Later, we will introduce cases where consumer complaints have resulted in changes in the law.

 The contrastive nature of linguistic categories is clear in cases where the category label contains two words.